edgexfoundry/device-sdk-c/docs/servicewritersguide.md

 An implementation may also implement the discover callback.
 When this is called, the implementation should perform a scan for reachable devices, and register them using the devsdk_add_discovered_devices function.
 Events can be published during discovery to provide feedback.

+An implementation may also implement the discovery delete callback.
+When this is called, the implementation function registered should perform logic that cancels a currently in progress discovery request.
+The discovery delete function should return a bool signifying the outcome of the discovery delete function.

 An implementation may also implement the validate_address callback.
 This is called when a device is added to the system.
 The function should check that the protocol properties given for a device are valid, and if not, return an exception (in which case the device addition will be aborted).